carlaKC/ln-data/channel-utilization/README.md

 The data will be exported in `fowarding_data.csv`, with timestamps and channel ids randomized to protect the privacy of the collecting node.

-### ADDENDUM for a very large database with >1M entries
+### ADDENDUM for processing very large circuitbreaker database with >1M entries
-In case the pull request via circuitbreaker API does not work because of very large database, copy the database of circuitbreaker to the directory channel-utilization.
+In case the pull request via circuitbreaker API does not work because of too many entries, copy the database of circuitbreaker to the directory channel-utilization.

 Example of copy command dependent where circuitbreaker.db and the directory channel-utilization is located: